hpc2n/course-qmmm/MD_QM-NAMD_GAUSSIAN/Readme.md

 software for solving the QM part.
 The options for the Gaussian input script are between lines 18-25.
 Paths for the Gaussian executable are provided in lines 147 and 150.
 You don't need to change anything in this file.

-    - Correct the line for *qmExecPath* with the path of the *run_gaussian.py* script (where you have been working).
-The line would look like: qmExecPath "/A/B/run_gaussian.py"
-    - Correct also the line for *qmBaseDir* with the path of the directory you are working.
+- In the file *4ake_eq_qmmm.conf*, correct the line for *qmExecPath* with the path of the *run_gaussian.py* script (where you have been working).
+The line would look like: qmExecPath "/A/B/run_gaussian.py" Correct also the line for *qmBaseDir* with the path of the directory you are working.
     The line would look like: qmBaseDir "/A/B"

 - The batch script for the present QM/MM simulation will be *namd_qmmm.sh*.
 Take a look at this script